-Creatine fills your muscles by drawing water from your body, so it is often recommended that you simply insure that your water intake is such that you ensure proper hydration.
+Creatine fills your muscles by drawing water from your body, so it is often recommended that you simply insure that your daily water intake is such that you ensure proper hydration.
 (1)

 “But what about an exact amount for me & my body weight, please?”